 Board of Directors

 Ray is a criminal defense lawyer in Seattle.
 Graduated from the University of Washington School of Law in 1981, he served as a deputy prosecuting attorney under Norm Maleng in the Criminal Division of the King County Prosecutor’s Office from 1983-1990.
-Since then, Ray's private practice has emphasized felonies and misdemeanors in the state and municipal courts of Western Washington.
-He is a former trustee of the King County Bar Association (1988-2001) who has served on many of committees of the KCBA and Washington Association of Criminal Defense Lawyers.
+Since then, his private practice has emphasized felonies and misdemeanors in the state and municipal courts of Western Washington.
+He is a former trustee of the King County Bar Association (1988-2001) who has served on many committees of the KCBA and Washington Association of Criminal Defense Lawyers.

 Carol Estes, UBB Co-Founder and Executive Director from 2005-2013, first visited prison in 2003 to research an article she was writing as managing editor of YES!
 Magazine.
 Through the connections she made during her visit she became inspired to increase the educational opportunities available inside prison walls and UBB was born.
 Today Carol teaches for UBB and works to help bring back parole to Washington State.

 “I know so many men in prison who deserve a second shot, who could move next door to me and that would be fine.
 Yet we have determined that when people go to prison, they’re never looked at again.…That seems wrong to me.”